pingcap/docs-cn/tidb-configuration-file.md

 - The maximum number of retries of each statement in pessimistic transactions.
 If the number of retries exceeds this limit, an error occurs.
 - Default value: `256`

+### deadlock-history-capacity

++ The maximum number of deadlock events that can be recorded in the [`INFORMATION_SCHEMA.DEADLOCKS`](/information-schema/information-schema-deadlocks.md) table of a single TiDB server.
+If this table is in full volume and an additional deadlock event occurs, the earliest record in the table will be removed to make place for the newest error.
++ Default value: `10`
++ Minimum value: `0`
++ Maximum value: `10000`

 ## experimental

 The `experimental` section, introduced in v3.1.0, describes configurations related to the experimental features of TiDB.